webstudio-is/webstudio-community/docs/contributing/contributing-for-developers.md

 ### Dev login

 Dev login will create you a dev account so you don't need to be online or create a github app.
-To enable you create a file `.env.development` and include two lines:
+To enable you create a file `.env.development` in `apps/builder` and include two lines:

 ```
 DEV_LOGIN=true